modernjuliaworkflows/modernjuliaworkflows.github.io/optimizing/index.md

 ##### Multi-threading ecosystem

+Julia's robust task scheduler allows Threads to be a very flexible library, but this robustness also leads to longer latency before tasks can be run when spinning up new threads.
+[ThreadingUtilities.jl](https://github.com/JuliaSIMD/ThreadingUtilities.jl/) provides a low-level interface to starting fast, lightweight threads exposed to users through packages such as:
+- [Polyester.jl](https://github.com/JuliaSIMD/Polyester.jl) for a Threads-like interface with `@batch` with a reduction argument like `@distributed` (see [below](#distributed_computing)),
+- [LoopVectorization.jl](https://github.com/JuliaSIMD/LoopVectorization.jl) for _maximal performance_ with loops via `@turbo` and `@tturbo` (see the [SIMD](#simd_and_gpu_programming) section for details),
+- [Octavian.jl](https://github.com/JuliaLinearAlgebra/Octavian.jl) for multi-threaded linear algebra operations built ontop of LoopVectorization.jl.

+The [ThreadingUtilities.jl ecosystem](https://github.com/JuliaSIMD) will be deprecated in Julia 1.11 due to a lack of maintainers.

 [Transducer.jl](https://github.com/JuliaFolds2/Transducers.jl) is a package which allows for composition of higher-order functions like `map` and `reduce` in a memory-efficient way.
 The provided functions e.g. `Map` are automatically parallelised, as are their compositions, leading to simple to write, yet very efficient parallel code.
 The package also unifies the API of working with multi-threaded and distributed code.